Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: Acknowledgments

 We thank Martin Hoferichter, Marc Knecht, Josef Leutgeb, Anton Rebhan and Peter Stoffer for correspondence.
-L.C. and G.D. were supported in part by MIUR under Project No. 2015P5SBHT and by the INFN research initiative ENP.
-The work of O.C. is supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257 "Particle Physics Phenomenology after the Higgs Discovery".
+L.C. and G.D. were supported in part by the INFN research initiative Exploring New Physics (ENP).
+The work of O.C. is supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant No. 396021762 - TRR 257 "Particle Physics Phenomenology after the Higgs Discovery."